Higher tier only

-The problem is that atoms are by themselves far too small to weigh or count so counting atoms
+The problem here is that it is not possible to count out or weigh individual atoms into a flask; since the atoms are by themselves far too small to weigh or count so counting atoms

 is a complete non-starter.
-What is needed is a quantity or number that will let them compare
+What is needed is a quantity or number that will let you compare

 contains 500